home-assistant/home-assistant.io/source/_dashboards/entities.markdown

 type: card
 title: "Entities Card"
 sidebar_label: Entities
-description: "The Entities card is the most common type of card.
+description: "The entities card is the most common type of card.
 It groups items together into lists."
 ---

-The Entities card is the most common type of card.
+The entities card is the most common type of card.
 It groups items together into lists.
 It can be used to display an entity's state or attribute, but also contain buttons, web links, etc.

-To add the Entities card to your user interface, select the menu (three dots at the top right of the screen) and then **Edit dashboard**.
-Select the **Add card** button in the bottom right corner and select from the card picker.
+{% include dashboard/edit_dashboard.md %}

 ## YAML configuration